The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Frequency downshifting and rogue wave activity

-\begin{observe} For the particular example under consideration ($\Gamma = 0.00275$), the vHONLS and dvHONLS evolutions exhibit these important features: 1) $t_{DS} > t_{P_{min}}$; \, 2) there are rapid, step-like changes in the momentum during the transition from $k_{\text{peak}} = 0$ to $k_{\text{peak}} \neq 0$ (and vice versa), which diminish in magnitude as time evolves; and 3) permanent downshift occurs when $|P|$ is strictly decreasing and once $P'$ and $P''$ become sufficiently small. \end{observe}
+\begin{observe} For the particular example under consideration ($\Gamma = 0.00275$), the vHONLS and dvHONLS evolutions exhibit these important features: 1) $t_{DS} > t_{P_{min}}$; \, 2) there are rapid, step-like changes in the momentum during the transition from $k_{\text{peak}} = 0$ to $k_{\text{peak}} \neq 0$ (and vice versa), which occur mostly before $t_{P_{min}}$and which diminish in magnitude as time evolves; and 3) permanent downshift occurs when $|P|$ is strictly decreasing and once $P'$ and $P''$ become sufficiently small. \end{observe}

 In order to provide an analytical explanation of the observed behavior of $P$, we examine the Fourier representation of $P'$ given by equation (\ref{FdPdt}).
 The initial condition used in the numerical experiments is symmetric with $P(0) = 0$.
 The presence of the negative $\mathcal{O} (\epsilon\Gamma)$-term in equation \eqref{derivP} leads to $P'(t)<0$ for some time interval $0 < t < t_1$.
 As discussed in Corollary \ref{negk}, the introduction of viscosity in the vHONLS model induces long-term instabilities primarily in the negative Fourier modes.
 In the asymptotic regime, the negative modes $|\hat{u}_{-k}|$ dominate the evolution of the solution of equation (\ref{FdPdt}), leading to $P'(t) > 0$ for large $t$.